alex-kalanis/kw_mapper/README.md

 It's also possible to limit user with its input on Record level or leave him with limits on storage.
 But then remember that every storage behaves differently for unwanted input!

-#### Main difference
+### The main differences

-What is the main difference against its competitors?
+What is the main differences against its competitors?
 At first datasources.
 On competitors you can usually have only one datasource - preset database.
 This can have more datasources.
 So usually more connections to databases.
 You can have main storage in Postgres, yet authentication can run from LDAP and ask for remote data in JSON.

-Another one is files.
+Another one is the files.
 This mapper was build with files in mind.
 The file itself behave just like another datasource.
 Its content can be accessed as raw one or as another table.